 Who am I?

 I’m an enthusiastic dingus; hi!
 I’m not currently involved in the jewelry industry, but I spent around 13 years juggling various writing and editorial positions for JCK, a jewelry trade magazine that has been in print since 1869.
-JCK was where I fell in love with antique jewelry (eventually becoming the editor of their antique and estate section) and where I also learned to research my ass off, because I was a 20-something idiot writing for people who had literally decades more knowledge than I did.
+JCK was where I fell in love with antique jewelry (eventually becoming the editor of their antique and estate section) and where I also learned to research my ass off, because I started out as a 20-something idiot writing for people who had literally decades more knowledge than I did.
 I survived a progression of downsizings until they eventually came for me, too, and I left the industry only to (sort of, not really) return in 2011 with a regular column for The Hairpin about antique and estate jewelry.
 That lasted around four years, and sadly the Hairpin and its Awl parentage have since gone to the Blog Graveyard.

 Why sign up?

 Because you don’t have time to scroll through a billion auctions and websites to find weird and wonderful nonsense and shout about it online.
 I mean, I don’t either, but I do it anyway.

 If — and that’s a big if — this thing takes off, I may eventually introduce a paid subscription option, but I’ll always keep a few posts free and all-inclusive.

 Be part of a community of people who share your interests.